 initialize() method, which populates a proxy object, will attempt to hit the second-level cache before going to the database.
 The Hibernate class provides static methods for manipulation of proxies.

 The query cache is responsible for caching the results and to be more precise the keys of the objects returned by queries.
-Let us have a look how Hibernate uses the query cache to retrieve objects.
+Let’s see how Hibernate uses the query cache to retrieve objects.
 In order to make use of the query cache we have to modify the order loading example as follows.